dugguanurag/python_class/README.md

 # python_class

-This is a repo for learning purpose. will be deleted soon.
+This is a repo for learning purpose. will be removed soon.